Secrets of Handling Your Own Personal Injury Case- Revealed!

 The more serious the claim, the more likely it is you will get a call back from the adjuster.
 One technique used for severe injury and wrongful death cases where the insurance company has substantial exposure is for the adjuster to be extremely personable and friendly.
 That is because if the insurance company can convince the victim not to hire an attorney the odds of them saving money on the case -skyrocket.

 They may tell you “we accept liability” or words to that effect- partly in the hopes you will feel confident in handling the claim yourself.
-Study after study confirms those represented put more money in their pockets than those without an attorney.
+Study after study confirms those represented by the best attorneys put more money in their pockets than those without an attorney.

 Adjusters Know Claims Handling Techniques